GioBonvi/GoogleContactsEventsNotifier/.github/CONTRIBUTING.md

 correctly.
 This project has a few rules regarding issues:

-- Help requests in the issues are accepted as long as you first read everything else and nothing you have tried works;
+- Help requests in the issues are accepted as long as you first read the [setup and installation guide][Setup and installation guide] and nothing you have tried works;
 - When reporting an issue please follow the [template provided][Issue template file];
 - Unresponsive help request issues are closed following [this